 Pierce Transit is planning a Bus Rapid Transit

-To register for the Zoom meeting, visit RideBRT.com
+To attend the meeting, community members simply need to visit RideBRT.com

 are designed to carry larger numbers of riders with greater speed, reliability and frequency than a standard fixed-route bus.
 BRT stations have additional amenities, such as real-time arrival information; off-board fare collection, raised platforms and multiple doors for faster boarding; transit signal prioritization for faster travel times through congested intersections; and unique, branded vehicles that carry more passengers, have room for bicycles onboard and provide easier wheelchair access.

 about Pierce Transitâ€™s Bus Rapid Transit project at RideBRT.com

 .
 They may also sign up to receive email updates by visiting PierceTransit.org/StayConnected

 , entering their email address, and selecting the â€œBus Rapid Transit (BRT) Projectâ€ topic.
 Questions and comments may be emailed to firstname.lastname@example.org